-Celebrating 50 years of female champions
+Celebrating 50 years of women champions

-Land O’Lakes, Inc. Title IX Championship Tour honors and celebrates the contributions that Minnesota female athletes/leaders have made to the advancement of girls' and women's sports.
+Land O’Lakes, Inc. Title IX Championship Tour honors and celebrates the contributions that Minnesota women athletes/leaders have made to the advancement of girls' and women's sports.
 The bus tour is the first of several events formed to highlight the 50th anniversary of Title IX in advance of the 2022 NCAA Women’s Final Four on April 1 and 3 at Target Center in Minneapolis.

 The Land O’Lakes, Inc. Title IX Championship Tour will feature a custom-decorated coach bus with 11 women who have been selected for their notable achievements in athletics and will travel to events in the Twin Cities and Greater Minnesota.

 |8/13/2021||Bayfront Blues Festival|